“My Father Knew What He Was Doing!”

 Everything was top secret!

 You must understand that everything was top secret.
 My mother had no idea – either of where my father had been sent or of what his orders were.
 Moreover, I was still small at the time and I practically never saw my father.
 When he was home he would return very late, and then he’d leave the house very early again the next morning in his military capacity.

 “B-59” was under attack.
 No one aboard suspected that “non-lethal depth charges” were being used – they were in fear of their lives.
 Was your father aware of the consequences of his decision at that moment?

-Elena Andriukova: When my father was mobilized in 1962 he was a person of strong character.
+Elena Andriukova: When my father was commissioned in 1962 he was a person of strong character.
 He had previously experienced very hard times.
 Think of the radiation accident aboard the “K-19” submarine, for instance.
-What my father did prevented an ecological disaster of unimaginable magnitude.
+The 139-man-strong crew – among whom was my father – prevented an ecological catastrophe of unimaginable magnitude and saved the world from nuclear disaster.
 Or take the war against Japan in 1945.
 He could have died there.